 Once all of the required fields have been filled in, you can select Continue at the bottom of the action, and you'll be prompted to test it.

-Test your Zap
+Test and begin using your Zap

 Testing the Mailchimp action will create a new subscriber in the Audience you selected earlier, and you can see all of the data that it will send to Mailchimp in the Send Data section: